Lithuania’s wonderful Vilnius offers a traveller so much that 7 days is not enough to experience everything!

-There is so much to see and do in wonderful Vilnius but only 7 days to experience everything!
-Arrived here a few days before the famous Kaziukas Fair, which is held for a weekend each year in March, so had to stay longer…
+Arrived here a few days before the famous Kaziukas Fair, which is held over a weekend in March each year, so we extended the stay…

-Although the original city location of Vilnius is lost due to erosion, the area was inhabited since the Mesolithic era and only becoming a capital city since 1323.
+Although the original city location of Vilnius is lost due to erosion, the area was inhabited since the Mesolithic era, only becoming a capital city in 1323.

-The people in Vilnius are so friendly and wonderfully welcoming; it feels very safe here to travel around, even if you’re a solo traveller.
+Locals in Vilnius are so friendly and wonderfully welcoming; it feels very safe here to travel around, even if you’re thinking of solo-travelling to Vilnius.

 The fair’s trademark “verbos” is a representative of Kazuiko Muge, which is colourful staffs made of dried flowers and herbs, heart-shaped honey cookies with popular Lithuanian names inscribed on them.

-Fresh bagel necklaces are hanging up everywhere throughout the fair; and especially around the necks of locals, typically in a festive mood and clasping a hot beverage of some sort.
+Fresh bagel necklaces are hanging up everywhere throughout the fair.
+And, especially around the necks of locals, typically in a festive mood whilst clasping a hot beverage of some sort.

 Having never heard or read about this fair, we nearly missed it.
-Thankfully, Valdus’ excitement (apartment’s owner) was so intoxicating that this persuaded us to stay for the whole fair even though his apartment was booked out for that weekend (moved to another apartment).
-So glad we did as the fair is fantastic!
+Thankfully, Valdus’ excitement (apartment owner) was so intoxicating that this persuaded us to stay for the whole fair.
+Sadly, his apartment is booked out for this weekend so had to move to another apartment.

 Paneriai Day Trip